 You just pick the glue off the glass when you're ready for it to come down.

-A tutorial for the funnel Jack-O'-Lantern can be found at A Junkie Repurposed Jack-O'-Lantern.
+A tutorial for the funnel Jack-O'-Lantern can be found at Repurposed Funnel Jack-O'-Lantern.

 And the wreath tutorial can be found at Easy To Make Fall Wreath.